-Are state interest-rate caps an automatic win for borrowers?
+Are State Interest-Rate Caps an Automatic Win for Borrowers?

 In states that don’t allow interest rates above 36% or otherwise ban payday lending, there are no storefront payday lenders, according to the Pew Charitable Trusts.

 Credit unions, for example, can offer small loans.
 While credit scores are considered on a loan application, a credit union often has a history with a borrower and can assess their ability to repay the loan using other information.
-This can make it easier to qualify.
+This can make it easier to qualify for a credit union loan.

 Exodus Lending is a Minnesota nonprofit that advocates for fair lending laws and refinances residents’ high-interest loans with interest-free ones.